node-apn/node-apn/README.md

 Apple recommends checking the feedback service periodically for a list of devices for which there were failed delivery attempts.

 Using the `Feedback` object it is possible to periodically query the server for the list.
-Many of the options are similar to that of `Connection`.
+Many of the options are similar to that of `Connection`, including the authentication configuration.

 Attach a listener to the `feedback` event to receive the output as two arguments, the `time` returned by the server (epoch time) and a `Buffer` object containing the device token - this event will be emitted for each device separately.
 Alternatively you can enable the `batchFeedback` option and the `feedback` event will provide an array of objects containing `time` and `device` properties.